EricEsquivel/Budget-Port-Scanner/README.md

 # Budget-Port-Scanner
-# Newest version is 1.2.0
+# Newest version is 1.3.0
+# Has threading with a max of 1000 at a time
-# Has threading, and time taken for port scan to complete
+# time taken for port scan to complete
-# Scans ports 1,1000 by default
+# Lets users pick ports to scan